LuchaLibreAAA/Weather-App/readme.md

-yes i used the clanker to write this readme file so what ? half shit you see on the net is clanker made. does it really matter atp. atleast the project is not clanker generated u can tell by the shitty code
+yes i used the clanker to write this readme file so what ? half shit you see on the net is clanker made. does it really matter atp. atleast the project is not clanker generated u can tell by the shitty code lol.